wp-plugins/custom-search-plugin/readme.txt

 * NEW : Language files are added to the plugin.

 == Upgrade Notice ==

+= V1.26 =
+Bugs with syntax error and undefined function were fixed.

 = V1.25 =
 BWS plugins section is updated.